meganwork/Project5Alternate/Project5AlternateSourceFiles/README.txt

 This project is designed to demonstrate polymorphism using several types of monster superclasses and even more subclasses of various monster types.

 **Disclaimer** I was unable to get the starter code to build.
 I had been in contact with Lisa, tried many different solutions, even had her file transfer a minGW file to me in hopes that it would help, it did not.
-Alas, I did my best to implement these functions as well as I could without being able to run them for myself.
+Alas, I did my best to implement these functions as well as I could without being able to properly run them for myself or utilize my debugger (since it wouldn't build).

 In Water_Monster_Main (line 74), when the user selects for it to be meal time for the monster, the populated vector is looped through and has a call to eat_person in each iteration.
 This is not an example of polymorphism.
 Calling the function eat_person has no effect on whether the call is in